cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 Discuss your sharing experiences in the circle (20 minutes).

 ### Kata: An Appointment With Yourself
+_**Duration:** 15 minutes_

 Do you spend enough time for your personal development and for working on your personal objectives?
 A lot of people are busy with their daily tasks and do not care enough for their development and their well-being.
 A good approach is to make an appointment with yourself and reserve that time for yourself in the calendar.

-**Exercise (15 minutes):**

 Check your calendar and see when an appointment with yourself fits in.
 One hour or even 30 minutes a week is a good starting point.
 Put an appointment with yourself in the calendar.
 If possible make it a recurring event so taking time for yourself can become a habit.
 Make at least five appointments: